-The zamak parts on this lathe receive a lot of abuse, and perhaps rightly so.
+The zamak parts on this lathe receive a lot of abuse, (verbal abuse on forums and such) and perhaps rightly so.
 On the other hand, the use of zamak serves two purposes.
 It makes the lathe lighter -- no small thing if you have to move a large lathe.
 They also make the lathe affordable, certainly at the time of manufacture, and still today.
 The gears were die cast out of zamak rather than being machined from steel, saving weight and expense.

 Craftsman of course doesn't actually make anything, but is just the name Sears slaps on whatever products they arrange to carry in their stores.
 Atlas bought Clausing in 1950, and around 1969 renamed itself Clausing International.
 Amazingly Clausing still stocks and sells parts for the Atlas Lathes at their Service Center in Goshen, Indiana.
 Call them at 1-800-323-0972 or email at email@example.com (I called them at 1-800-535-6553 on 11-17-2011, so the above phone number may be out of date.)